opipari/DeepRobWeb/syllabus.md

    - Familiarity with random variables and probability distributions from probability theory.
    - Familiarity with concepts from machine learning (e.g. EECS 445) will be helpful.

+## Textbook

+There is no required textbook for this course, however optional readings will be suggested from the textbook, ["Deep Learning" by Ian Goodfellow and Yoshua Bengio and Aaron Courville](https://www.deeplearningbook.org){:target="_blank"}.

 ## Lectures